AdaCore/gnatdashboard/gnathub/docs/source/user-manual/execute_driver.rst

 A comma-separated list of plug-in names.
-This list is used as the initial execution queue of the driver, replacing the list of plug-ins computed from the project attribute :command:`Plugins` and the ones available in both the :file:`core` and :file:`extra` plug-in directories.
+This list is used as the initial execution queue of the driver, replacing the list of plug-ins computed from the project attribute :command:`Plugins`.
 However, the project attribute :command:`Plugins_Off` still applies to that list and removes any explicitly disabled plug-ins.

 :command:`--exec`
 ^^^^^^^^^^^^^^^^^